Stop Comenity Bank Phone Harassment: End Debt Collection Calls

 Who is Comenity Bank?

-With headquarters in Columbus, Ohio, Comenity Bank is one of the major credit card companies in the United States today.
+Comenity Bank is one of the major credit card companies in the United States today.
 The company offers both credit and debit card services to over 93 retail stores across America using largely store-branded credit cards.
-Most people who have credit scores lower than what is averagely required may still be easily able to acquire a store-branded Comenity Bank credit card.
 With a clientele of over 150 retailers, this institution has been connecting consumers to their favorite retailers for over 30 years.
-Since the company has an in-house collection and billing department, Comenity Bank debt collection harassment and Comenity Bank phone harassment have become very common among consumers who owe unsettled debts to the company.
-Comenity bank phone harassment is also recorded by consumers who have unsuccessfully sent the company a cease-and-desist letter.
-Besides the horrors faced by many consumers dealing with Comenity Bank debt collection, there have also been several allegations of scams, financial crimes, and breaches of laws such as the TCPA by the agency.
+Since the company has an in-house collection and billing department, Comenity Bank debt collection harassment and phone harassment have become very common among consumers who owe unsettled debts to the company.
+Besides the horrors faced by many consumers dealing with comenity Bank harassment and debt collection, there have also been several allegations of scams, financial crimes, and breaches of laws such as the TCPA by the agency.

 PO Box 182273, Columbus, Ohio 43218